chloealbright/DevHiveMind/Companies/Companies Worked At/TD/BSA Notes.md

    - Business as usual (BAU) operations.
    - Alternative actions, potential risks, and hurdles.

-#### **Potential Responsibilities:**
-   - Assist testing teams in translating requirements into test conditions.
-   - Contribute to project management activities, scoping, estimating, and risk identification.
-   - Participate in quality management reviews, collaborating with vendors on business case development.

-#### **Certifications for BSA:**
-   - PMI, PBA, CBAP.

 ### **Functional and Non-Functional Requirements:**
    - Functional requirements describe how the system must work.
    - Non-functional requirements specify how the system should perform.

-### **Key Responsibilities of a BSA:**
-   - User support, case resolution, system enhancement identification.
-   - Leverage Salesforce.com for evolving business requirements.
-   - Develop project deliverables, solution design, and system configuration.
-   - Collaborate with teams for issue resolution, upgrades, and releases.
-   - Shadow stakeholders to understand processes.

 ### **Understanding Stakeholder Needs:**
 **Needs of Stake Holders drives user wants